Bawang Merah Bawang Putih: First version

-Fulfilling their greed, Bawang Merah followed the steps told by Bawang Putih.
-She willingly let her mother's cloth drift away, walked along the river, asked people and eventually came to the cave where the old woman lived.
-Unlike Bawang Putih however, Bawang Merah refused the old woman's order to work for her and she even arrogantly ordered the old woman to give her the larger pumpkin, and so the old woman gave it to Bawang Merah.
+Bawang Merah followed the steps told by Bawang Putih.
+Bawang Merah willingly let her mother's cloth drift away, walked along the river, asked people and eventually came to the cave where the old woman lived.
+However, Bawang Merah refused the old woman's request to work for her and even arrogantly ordered the old woman to give her the larger pumpkin, which was complied.